Marcus Martin (American football)

-Marcus Martin (born November 29, 1993) is an American football guard who is a free agent.
-He was drafted by the San Francisco 49ers in the third round of the 2014 NFL Draft.
-He played college football at USC.
+Marcus Martin (born November 29, 1993) is an American former professional football player who was a guard in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the third round of the 2014 NFL draft.
+He played college football for the USC Trojans.

-Early years
+Early life

 Martin attended Crenshaw High School in Los Angeles, California.
 As a senior, he helped the team win the 2010 L.A.
 City Division I championship.
 He received All-L.A.
 City,All-State Division 1 first-team, Offense Defense Bowl All-American, Offensive Lineman of the Year and Los Angeles Times All-Star honors.

 He was considered a three-star recruit by Rivals.com and was rated as the 28th best offensive guard prospect of his class.

 College career

 Martin accepted a football scholarship from the University of Southern California.
 As a true freshman, he started 10 games and earned freshman all-American honors at left guard.

 As a sophomore, he started 10 games at left guard.
-As a junior, he was voted a team captain and moved to center starting 13 games earning 1st team All-Pac-12.
+As a junior, he was voted a team captain and moved to center starting 13 games earning 1st team All-Pac-12 Conference.
 He suffered knee and ankle injuries in the season finale against UCLA and did not play in the 2013 Las Vegas Bowl.

-He declared for the NFL Draft after his junior season.
+He declared for the NFL draft after his junior season.
 During his college career he had 20 starts at center and 13 at left guard.

 Professional career

 San Francisco 49ers

-Martin was selected by the San Francisco 49ers in the third round (70th overall) of the 2014 NFL Draft.
+Martin was selected by the San Francisco 49ers in the third round (70th overall) of the 2014 NFL draft.
 He was the second center to be selected and one of three USC Trojans to be selected that year.
 As a rookie, he suffered a dislocated kneecap in the third preseason game against the San Diego Chargers and was forced to miss the first two months of the regular season.
 He started the last 8 games at center, after replacing Daniel Kilgore who broke his leg in the seventh game against the Denver Broncos.

 In 2015, he was named the starter at center over Kilgore.
 He had 14 starts, with 13 coming at center and one and at right guard.

 In 2016, he was passed on the depth chart by Kilgore.
 He appeared in four games, starting 2 at left guard, before being placed on the injured reserve list with an ankle injury on December 31.
 He was waived on March 8, 2017.